turingschool/front-end-curriculum/lessons/module-1/js-arrays.md

 ## Part 1: Student Exploration

-We will not get on a zoom call until about halfway through this lesson.
+We will start this lesson with a BIG chunk of work time.
+You might be thinking - *What!
+We haven't learned anything yet!* That's not true!
+You already know some stuff about arrays from Mod 0.
+Plus, you have problem solving skills (and googling skills 😉).

 We want to give YOU a chance to dig into the code and explore before we all get together and talk about arrays.
 It's okay (and expected!) that some of this activity will be difficult on your own.
 We want you to get used to that feeling - not knowing all the answers - and start to enjoy the process of diving in and getting your hands dirty in the code!

 **Spend one hour working through [this repl](https://replit.com/@kaylaewood/arrays-1#index.js)**.
 As you're working, write down the following things in your notes:
 * Ah-ha moments/Key Points (for example: `The index of the first element of the array is 0, not 1.`)